-Stepping into the San Remo Hotel in San Francisco feels like stepping into an old-fashioned Victorian home… If your old-fashioned Victorian home also happens to be haunted by at least five ghosts.
+Stepping into the San Remo Hotel in San Francisco feels like stepping into an old-fashioned Victorian home…if your Victorian home also happens to be haunted by at least five ghosts.

 With its quaint design and charming character, the San Remo Hotel is a beautiful place to spend a weekend away.

-However, a casual trip to one of the hotel’s shared bathrooms could easily turn into a terrifying paranormal experience that will have you calling up the Hilton to inquire about last minute bookings.
+However, a casual trip to one of the hotel’s shared bathrooms could easily turn into a paranormal experience, as many guests have had unexplainable experiences and seen apparitions.

 Don’t say we didn’t warn you!